danbev/migrate/README.md

 The artifact produced will be located in _target/libs_.

 ## Deploying
-There are various ways to deploy to JBoss AS7, CLI, Web Console, API, file system.
+There are various ways to deploy to JBoss AS7, Command Line Interface (CLI), Web Console (HTTP API), Java API, file system deployment.
 For this example we will be using the file system deploy method.

 But first, we need to start JBoss AS 7: